jupyterhub/oauthenticator/README.md

 You can use your own Github Enterprise instance by setting the `GITHUB_HOST` environment variable.

+### GitHub-specific features

+There are four environment variables to use to configure additional GitHub features: `GITHUB_USE_ORGANIZATIONS`, `GITHUB_USE_PUSH_TOKEN`, `GITHUB_USE_PRIVATE_PUSH_TOKEN`, and `GITHUB_USE_EMAIL`.

+Each of these turns on a feature if it is set and requests additional scope on the GitHub token requested.

+`GITHUB_USE_ORGANIZATIONS` enables the use of GitHub organizations to allow provisioning of backend gids, which requires `read:org` scope to iterate through the user's organizations and map their names to their id numbers.

+`GITHUB_USE_PUSH_TOKEN` requests `public_repo` access in order to push code into public repositories--we use magic on the backend to cache the GitHub token and set up .git-credentials with it.

+`GITHUB_USE_PRIVATE_PUSH_TOKEN` does the same but with `repo` access, so it can access both public and private repositories.

+`GITHUB_USE_EMAIL` looks at the GitHub email field; this is used to set up the user email address for GitHub in conjunction with the push token.
+It uses "user:email" scope but it's less than useful since private email addresses are still not visible.

+These are all stored in the authenticator's `auth_state` structure, so you'll need to enable `auth_state` and install the Python `cryptography` package to be able to use these.

+You will also need to subclass your spawner to be able to pull these fields out of `auth_state` and use them to provision your Notebook or Lab user.

 ## GitLab Setup

 First, you'll need to create a [GitLab OAuth